thomasglasser/Sherds-API/README.md

 This mod can be Jar-in-Jar'd so the user doesn't have to download anything.

 ## How to Use
-After object init in your mod constructor (this can be the common constructor in arch and multiloader projects), put the following line of code with the item and key adjusted:
+Anytime after your variables are initalized, place this line of code with the item and pattern adjusted:
 `PotteryShardRegistry.register(ModItems.MY_ITEM, ModPatterns.MY_PATTERN);`.
 This also accepts Suppliers and RegistryObjects.
 Some examples: